David Carrick: Rapist will not have sentence reviewed

 But after "full and detailed legal advice" he said it would not go to the Court of Appeal.

+Carrick's crimes included dozens of rape and sexual offences over two decades, and they all took place while he was a serving officer.

-During his sentencing last month, Carrick, from Stevenage, Hertfordshire, was told he had taken "monstrous advantage of women" as he was sentenced to 36 life terms.
+During his sentencing, Carrick, from Stevenage, Hertfordshire, was told he had taken "monstrous advantage of women" as he was handed 36 life terms.

-He committed violent and degrading sexual offences against a dozen women over two decades.
+His sentence of a minimum of 32 years was what he must serve before he can be considered for parole.

+Taking into account the time he has already spent in prison on remand, it means he will spend at least another 30 years in jail, when he would be in his late 80s.

+The prosecution in Carrick's case said it fell short of meriting a whole-life order and sentencing judge Mrs Justice Cheema-Grubb said she agreed.

-The Solicitor General said he was satisfied sentencing judge Mrs Justice Cheema-Grubb "gave careful and detailed consideration to all the features of this case".
+The Solicitor General said he was satisfied Mrs Cheema-Grubb "gave careful and detailed consideration to all the features of this case".

+Mr Tomlinson said: "Because of the strong feelings this case evokes, it came as little surprise that I received so many referrals under the Unduly Lenient Sentence scheme to consider the term of 32 years minus time served handed to Carrick."

+He said a referral to the Court of Appeal "can only be made if the legal test is met, irrespective of the seriousness of the offending or the emotions the offending may evoke in all of us".